 The next day we left for the capital city of Srilanka, Colombo in the early morning after breakfast and we checked into Hotel Taj Samudra, Colombo where we had a beach facing room with a balcony on the 9th Floor.
 Watching the sun setting down with cold heavy wind and voice of the sea waves hitting the shore while sitting in balcony in the evening is the best you can ask for on a vacation.

-The major sightseeing places include Independence square, Lotus Tower, Galles Facebeach ( best place to watch sunset and relax), Ballys’ casino ( if you are a casino fan we provide casino packages as well), Laksala and Pettah market for shopping fans and best place to buy souvenirs(they do lot of bargaining so please do it).
+The major sightseeing places include Independence square, Lotus Tower, Galles Facebeach ( best place to watch the sunset and relax), Ballys’ casino ( if you are a casino fan we provide casino packages as well), Laksala and Pettah market for shopping fans and best place to buy souvenirs(they do a lot of bargaining so please do it).

 Day 6 : Taj Samudra Colombo to Airport